 If you have any of these debts, they won’t be counted towards your £20,000 maximum debt limit.

 A DRO adviser will give your advice about your individual circumstances.
-Any debts that you forget to include in your DRO cannot be added at a later date, so it’s important to be as upfront and thorough as possible about your debts.
+However, any debts that you forget to include in your DRO cannot be added at a later date, so it’s important to be as upfront and thorough as possible about your debts.

 What Are the Consequences of Entering Into a DRO?

 Debt is serious, and there’s no insolvency measure that is without consequences for the individual.
-That’s why it’s important to fully consider your particular situation and any potential solution.
+That’s why it’s important to consider your particular situation and any potential solution fully.

 When you enter into a DRO, certain restrictions will be placed on your finances for 12 months after your DRO begins;